TonyLiu2004/Dish-Classifier-ML/README.md

 ## Key Features
 * Image classification
 * AI generated nutritional information
-* AI generated
+* AI generated recipe used for the dish
-recipe used for the dish
+* Historical Data about the dish such as origin and where you can get it!

 ## Tutorial